Here’s Why You Always Have to Poop When You Run

 You won’t find the term “runner’s trots” in any medical textbooks, but there’s no mistaking it: mid-run tummy trouble including nausea, cramps, and sudden onset diarrhea.
 Runner’s trots are especially troublesome for long-distance runners.

-In asurvey of 272 ultra-marathoners who (people who somehow run 100-miles at a time), researchers found that 96% of finishers suffered from “gastrointestinal distress,” AKA runner’s trots: cramps, farts, a sudden urge to defecate, diarrhea, and even bloody poop (yikes.)
+In a survey of 272 ultra-marathoners who (people who somehow run 100-miles at a time), researchers found that 96% of finishers suffered from “gastrointestinal distress,” AKA runner’s trots: cramping, farts, sudden bowel movements, diarrhea, and even bloody poop (yikes.)
 What’s worse, some of those runners even had to drop out of the race because their intestines got the best of them.

 So, if you’re a runner who has been ashamed of a poopy past, take solace in the fact that you’re not alone.